oscarplatoon/school-api/README.md

 You must be able to:

-- Create, Read, Update, and Destory a course
+- Create, Read, Update, and Destroy a course
 - Enroll a student in a course
 - Remove a student from a course
 - See all the students currently enrolled in a course